mlbench/mlbench.github.io/_posts/2020-10-02-nlp-translation.md

 excerpt_separator: <!--more-->
 ---

-Natural Language Processing (NLP) has gained a lot of interest in the Machine Learning community.
-This increasing attention towards the subject may come from the fascination of teaching machines to understand and assimilate human language, and use them as tools to complement and facilitate our everyday lives.
+The popularity and relevance of Natural Language Processing (NLP) may come from the fascination of teaching machines to understand and assimilate human language, and use them as tools to complement and facilitate our everyday lives.

-Machine translation is one branch of NLP, and consists of having automated model capable of translating text from one language to another in a few seconds.
+Machine translation is one branch of NLP, and consists of having automated model capable of translating text from one language to another almost instantaniously.

-In this blog post, we analyze the performance increase brought by distributed training for two different Machine Translation models: an LSTM variant (GNMT) and an attention based model (Transformer).
+In this blog post, we analyze how distributed learning improves the training time of two different machine translation models: an LSTM variant (GNMT) and an attention based model (Transformer).

 <!--more-->

 Those models present two main limitations that makes training very time consuming:
  - They need millions of data points to reach acceptable performance.
- - Models are quite large, and computations take significantly more time.
+ - Models are quite large (hundreds of millions of parameters), and computations take significant time compared to simpler models.

 Each of those problems can be solved using distribution:
- - Distribute the data on multiple machines (data-parallel)
+ - Distribute the data on multiple machines (data-parallel).
- - Distributed computations on multiple cores (compute-parallel)
+ - Distributed computations for one data point on multiple cores (compute-parallel), requires model to be parallelizable.

-However the second approach requires the models to be parallelizable.
-We have only used data-parallel distribution for those tasks, but hope to combine it with parallel computation in the future.
+Based on these limitations, we can divide processing of datapoints over multiple workers, or even subdivide the computations required to process a single datapoint.
+In our experiments, we focus on dividing the data (data-parallel).
+We plan to extend these results to model-parallel training in the future.

 ## Models